 look behind the scenes

 5. The system automates the algorithm even if the algorithm is good or bad.
-Make sure you’ve tested and tested, and pilot tested the algorithm before you roll it out in the market.
+Before you roll it out in the market, make sure you’ve tested and tested, and pilot tested the algorithm.

 6. All systems even AI systems have limitations and are prone to change.